 Call stack contains a list of internal action calls when the debugger is enabled and a breakpoint activated.
 For more information, see Setting breakpoints on page 143.
-All actions executed during the breakpoint are listed.
+All actions are listed that running at the breakpoint.
 This information can be used to identify the C# methods and related DLLs causing the error.